z9er/CyberpunkTHING/resources/documents/thing live prep.md

 - respect your weapon settings interactions with crowds/bystanders/hostages want to be able to turn off

+#### for q active

+- new damage scaling options needed: DOT enemy things, incoming damage from bosses, incoming damage from maxtac, outgoing damage from bullet reflect, enemy grenades?
+- dont fear the reaper network issue fully locked down no access point available (does exist tho behind locked door)
+- firestarter partially locked down no access point
+- all foods partially locked down no access point
+- anvil os issue enemies dont shoot at it at all
+- we have your wife gig reported no access point, but then a save reload showed it, network inconsistency

 #### for misoru

 - can bloom do self damage potentially to player without affecting the chance to affect enemies?